-In addition, in preparation for a potential U.S. launch of pimavanserin in dementia-related psychosis, we will need to increase the U.S. sales force significantly, and expand additional commercial, medical affairs and general and administrative support functions.
+In addition, in preparation for a potential U.S. launch of pimavanserin in DRP, we will need to increase the U.S. sales force significantly, and expand our market access, patient services and commercial, medical affairs and general and administrative support functions.